 Using Cortex: Boost is very simple.
 The tool automatically kicks in when you hit the play button.
 When you close your gaming session, the software auto-restores your computer back to the state it was before.

-It can happen to have processes which consume a lot of resources and you don’t need to run in this moment (for example chat applications, browsers, etc.).
+It can happen to have processes that consume a lot of resources and you don’t need to run at this moment (for example chat applications, browsers, etc.).

-You can also take a look in Add/Remove Programs to uninstall software you don’t use anymore of it was installed with another software.
+You can also take a look in Add/Remove Programs to uninstall software you don’t use anymore or it was installed along with another program.

 - Go to Control Panel